-You can’t have a roundup of feature phones without including at least one flip device.
-The TTFone Lunar might not be the first that leaps to mind but the company has been making a name for itself in recent years with inexpensive products aimed primarily at the elderly and those with less than 20/20 vision.
+The TTFone Lunar might not be the first phone that leaps to mind but the company has been making a name for itself in recent years with inexpensive products aimed primarily at the elderly and those with less than 20/20 vision.

-This is borne out by the large print used on the keypad, making it easy to distinguish one from the other without needing a chunky handset, and a generous on-screen font size as standard.
-Accessibility features don’t end there, as the TT750 also boasts loud speaker volumes to ensure that text messages and calls aren’t missed, plus a programmable SOS emergency button which means the phone can double as an alert if the user has a fall or other accident.
+This is borne out by the large print used on the keypad, making it easy to distinguish one from the other without needing a chunky handset and generous on-screen font size as standard.
+Accessibility features don’t end there, as the TT750 also boasts loud overall speaker volume to ensure that text messages and calls aren’t missed, plus a programmable SOS emergency button, which means the phone can double as an alert if the user has a fall or other accident.

 The clamshell design makes the TT750 easy to fit into bags or pockets, and a desktop cradle dock removes the need to fiddle around with leads when you want to recharge the battery.